yahoo/bgjs/RENAME_PLAN.md

 #### Step 6.1: Update Primary Exports
 - Update `src/index.ts` to export new names as primary
 - Keep old names as deprecated aliases
+- Document any aliases slated for removal by creating follow-up issues or TODOs so they do not linger indefinitely
 - **Files to modify:**
   - `src/index.ts`
 - **Test:** Run `npm test` to ensure backward compatibility